karel-brinda/Phylign/readme.md

 MOF-Search implements BLAST-like search across all pre-2019 bacteria from ENA (the [661k collection](https://doi.org/10.1371/journal.pbio.3001421)) for standard desktop and laptops computers.

+The tool is uses the technique called phylogenetic compression, which uses the estimated evolutionary history of microbes to compress data using existing algorithms and data structures.
+For more information about the technique, see the [corresponding paper](https://www.biorxiv.org/content/10.1101/2023.04.15.536996v2) (and its [supplementary](https://www.biorxiv.org/content/biorxiv/early/2023/04/18/2023.04.15.536996/DC1/embed/media-1.pdf) and the associated website for the [MOF framework](http://karel-brinda.github.io/mof).

+### Citation

+> K. Břinda, L. Lima, S. Pignotti, N. Quinones-Olvera, K. Salikhov, R. Chikhi, G. Kucherov, Z. Iqbal, and M. Baym, “Efficient and robust search of microbial genomes via Phylogenetic Compression,” bioRxiv 2023.04.15.536996, 2023. https://doi.org/10.1101/2023.04.15.536996

 ## Installation